 - 2.1.1.
 We are the UK regulator for content, goods and services charged to a phone bill.
 We act in the interests of consumers. - 2.1.2.
 Phone-paid services are the goods and services that can be bought by charging the cost to a phone bill or pre-pay account.
 They include charity donations by text, music streaming, broadcast competitions, directory enquiries, voting on TV talent shows and in-app purchases.
 In law, phone-paid services are referred to as premium rate services (PRS). - 2.1.3.
 We are a non-profit making company limited by guarantee.
 We carry out the day-to-day regulation of phone-paid services in the UK, primarily through our Code of Practice approved under the Communications Act 2003.
 Ofcom defines the scope of our regulatory remit and also approves our annual Business Plan and Budget to ensure we are sufficiently resourced to carry out our functions. - 2.1.4.
-We are a designated public body and, as such, an arm's-length body of the Department for Digital, Culture, Media and Sport (DCMS).
-We are audited by the National Audit Office.
+We are a designated public body and, as such, an arm's-length body of the Department for Science, Innovation and Technology (DSIT).